M-Grzymowicz/Banking-Customer-Churn---Analysis-and-Prediction/README.md

 or use Visual Code Studio and activate this enviroment.

-5. Download the original dataset from [Kaggle: Banking Customer Churn Prediction Dataset  ](https://www.https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset) and place it in the project directory under:  **../data/raw**
+5. Download the original dataset *Churn_Modelling.csv* from [Kaggle: Banking Customer Churn Prediction Dataset  ](https://www.https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset) and place it in the project directory under:  **../data/raw**

 **Note:** If any of the above files are missing, the corresponding functionality may not work as intended.